flexworks-eu/s4/docs/index.md

 * Compatible with corporate firewalled and proxied networks.
 * Low-code integration in typical storage browsers with python backend (see [example #3](examples.md/#example%203)).
 * Support for presigned urls the same way as regular requests.
-* Credentials support for hmac keypair and ibm api_key.
+* Credentials support for classic hmac keypair and IBM api_key authentication.

 ## Architecture Overview